Most med students pass USMLE Step 1 and COMLEX

 Here’s what med students like you might be doing when you study for Step 1, and what you should be doing instead.

 The Most Common Reasons for Low USMLE Step 1 Scores

-The goal of USMLE Step 1 is to evaluate a student’s ability to apply key concepts and fundamentals to practice medicine.
+The goal of USMLE Step 1 is to evaluate a med student’s ability to apply key concepts and fundamentals to medical practice.

 By the time you take it, the material isn’t necessarily new.
 There’s just a lot of it.

-The difficulty of the test comes down to the sheer breadth and volume of information.
+The difficulty of this medical licensing exam comes down to the sheer breadth and volume of information.
 And the prospect of regurgitating everything during a single, 8-hour day is daunting.
 Especially because you only get about one minute per question.

 “Grandmaster” is the highest attainable title in the chess world, and rightfully so.
 Very few people make it to this status in their lifetime, but here’s the most surprising thing: